OSGeo/gdal/doc/source/programs/gdal_vector_check_coverage.rst

 .. option:: --include-valid

    Include features for valid geometries in the output, maintaining 1:1 correspondence between input and output features.
+   The geometry of valid features will be an empty geometry.

 .. option:: --input-layer